State: Reemployment assistance more user friendly

-TALLAHASSEE – The Florida Department of Economic Opportunity announced this week new efforts to improve access for Florida residents trying to use the Reemployment Assistance program.
+TALLAHASSEE – The Florida Department of Economic Opportunity recently announced new efforts to improve access for Florida residents trying to use the Reemployment Assistance program.

-Because of COVID-19, “historic increases” in residents have been filing for assistance, according to a news release from DEO.
+Because of COVID-19, there have been “historic increases” in residents filing for assistance, according to a news release from DEO.
 An executive order from Gov. Ron DeSantis told agencies “to take all necessary actions to improve the Reemployment Assistance program.”

-“I want to thank Gov. DeSantis for providing my agency with the resources needed to assist Floridians as quickly as possible,” said Ken Lawson, executive director of the Florida Department of Economic Opportunity, in a news release.
-“It is imperative that my team can provide multiple avenues to Floridians who have lost their jobs and been impacted by COVID-19.
-We are all hands-on deck throughout the state working with every state agency and resource we have, and we will not rest until the issues are resolved.”

-CareerSource locations will be provide paper applications, it said.
+CareerSource locations will provide paper applications.
 Visit www.CareerSourceFlorida.com for information and center locations.

 For those with computers, download applications at FloridaJobs.org/COVID-19.
 Once completed, send them to: